maxjiang93/morph/README.md

-# morph
+# MeshMorph
-This is my personal research code for morphing multiple genus zero shapes.
+Research code for morphing multiple genus zero shapes.
 Code is written in Matlab.
-Use at your own risk.

 ## How to use the code
 My codes are under `morphing_codes_max`.
 Put the mesh files under `mesh_files`.
 Run and go through `run_demo.m` for an example on how to use the code.
 The main code is `morphing_codes_max/morph_multi.m`, which returns a face matrix `F` and various vertex matrix `VS1`, `VS2`, ...
 Create a morph by linearly interpolating the vertex matrices.
 Then you may export it to a standard mesh format.
 Here is a minimal example illustrating its usage: